uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/sequential-and-binary-search-unit-plan/lessons/the-great-treasure-hunt-unsorted.md

 {panel end}

 ## Applying what we have just learnt

+{image file-path="img/topics/linear_search_chests.gif" alt="This animation shows sequential search being used to find the chest that holds the number 38."}

 The method you have been using is called sequential search - if the values are out of order then we just go through them one-by-one, in some sequence, until we find the one we want.
 Some people probably found the number in one or two questions, while others may have "opened" most of the 26 chests before they found it.